Gluing of $n$-cluster tilting subcategories for representation-directed algebras

 \begin{definition} We call a subcategory $\mathcal{C}$ of $\m\La$ an \emph{$n$-cluster tilting subcategory} if

 where

 \end{definition}

 It is clear from the definition that $\m\La$ is the unique $1$-cluster tilting subcategory of $\La$.
-In the following we will assume that $n\geq 2$.
 Observe that since $\La$ is rep\-re\-sen\-ta\-tion-fi\-nite, then any additive subcategory of $\m\La$ is of the form $\add (M)$ for some $M\in\m\La$.
-In this case we call $M$ an \emph{$n$-cluster tilting module}.
+When $\add(M)$ is $n$-cluster tilting we call $M$ an \emph{$n$-cluster tilting module}.

 Note that $n$-cluster tilting subcategories are usually defined in more general settings by adding the requirement of functorial finiteness, but since $\add(M)$ is always functorially finite we can use the above definition.